StructInf/StructInf.github.io/pages/about.md

 ## Acknowledgement

-Will update this section before ICLR 2024.
+Will update this section before ICML 2024.

 ## Update Plan